SGATE-IT/docs/docs/gccpay/en/README.md

-# GCCPAY Payment API Document
+# SGate Payment API Document

 ## Introduction

-> System overview: The GCCPAY payment system is used to complete the payment collection of merchants.
-The main process of docking is that the merchant creates a payment order through the interface, and guides the payer (buyer) to the GCCPAY payment page.
-After completing the payment, GCCPAY will guide the payer's browser to redirect to the merchant page,GCCPAY will also notify the merchant through the server.
+> System overview: The SGate payment system is used to complete the payment collection of merchants.
+The main process of docking is that the merchant creates a payment order through the interface, and guides the payer (buyer) to the SGate payment page.
+After completing the payment, SGate will guide the payer's browser to redirect to the merchant page,SGate will also notify the merchant through the server.
-PS: Please review the newest API Document in GCCPAY our official website: https://gccpay.com/documents/api-summary
+PS: Please review the newest API Document in SGate our official website: https://gccpay.com/documents/api-summary

 ## Update History